What We Do

 Special Events & Fundraisers

-The Chamber supports the local non-profit community and donates proceeds from special events when possible to partnering local schools and non-profits.
-In 2019 the WTCC donated over $66,000 generated by street festival fundraisers to other local non-profits and school PTOs.
+The Chamber supports the local community and donates proceeds from special events when possible to partnering local schools and other local non-profits.
+In 2019 the WTCC donated over $66,000 generated by street festival fundraisers to local non-profits and school PTOs.

 West Town Pop Up Project

 The WTCC created the West Town Pop Up Project in order to provide an accessible way for businesses to explore the market of physical retail before making a large investment in a permanent retail storefront.
 Access to a short-term temporary retail space allows brands, products, makers, artists, and home-based businesses and entrepreneurs the ability to meet their current customers and gain new ones.
-Sole proprietors to large corporations can utilize the West Town Pop Up Project storefront as a retail access point, product or brand launch location, or experiential marketing space.
+The mission of the Pop Up Project is to provide lessees with short term access to a physical retail storefront space in order to experience the West Town Chicago marketplace, while also encouraging retail business development along the West Town Chicago commercial corridors.